-As we move into the last Quarter of the calendar year, it’s time to start focusing our attention on taking advantage of the coming holiday selling season.
+As we move into the last quarter of the calendar year, it’s time to start focusing our attention on taking advantage of the coming holiday selling season.
 For many retailers, that means getting ready to open temporary pop-up shops and kiosks.
 Good news!
-With MyPOS Connect you can rent temporary POS licenses on a month-to-month basis, to get you through the holiday season, and then deactivate them in January when you shut down your pop-up shop.
-This is a sure-fire way to boost sales with a minimal up-front investment and no ongoing costs after the season is over.
+With MyPOS Connect you can rent temporary point of sale system licenses on a month-to-month basis, to get you through the holiday season, and then deactivate them in January when you shut down your pop-up shop.
+This is a sure-fire way to boost sales with minimal up-front investment and no ongoing costs after the season is over.

 If you’ve already started working on finding temporary locations to supplement your holiday sales campaign, here are a few quick tips for maximizing the success of your pop-up store.

-Make it exclusive.
 PopUp Republic followed up their initial report by surveying more than 1,200 American Consumers, asking them to disclose their top reasons for visiting pop-up shops.
 This second study showed that 61 percent of pop-up shop patrons are looking to find seasonal products, and 39 percent of patrons visit to find new and unique products.
-Can you offer a new product or put a seasonal twist on an old favorite?
+Can you offer a new product or put a seasonal twist on an old favourite?
 If so, you’re much more likely to excite your customers.

-Make it an experience.
 Find a way to make your temporary shop or kiosk an interactive experience for your customers.
 Another result of PopUp Republic’s study: 30 percent of pop-up customers are looking for an experience, not just a product.
-Something as simple as an Instagram worthy backdrop, or a quick demonstration that gets the customer involved, goes a long way.
+Something as simple as an Instagram-worthy backdrop, or a quick demonstration that gets the customer involved, goes a long way.